directus-labs/guest-authoring/implement-directus-auth-in-nextjs-14/index.md

 ```

 The  `SinglePostPage`  renders the  single post detail with options for editing and deleting the post if the logged in user is the post creator.
+The post content is rendered using `dangerouslySetInnerHTML` to handle HTML content safely.
+It can only be used for trusted content.

 Click on the `READ MORE`  link in a post to get to the corresponding detail blog post page as follows: